Table of Contents

 FAQs

-- How do you rehydrate freeze-dried vegetables?
-Simply soak them in water for a few minutes before use.
+Just soak them in water for a few minutes before using.